curtis-stone/Guest-Capacity-Tracker/README.md

 # Guest-Capacity-Tracker
-Function that allows you to keep track of capacity/capacity limits of a workplace
+JavaScript functions that allows you to keep track of capacity/capacity limits of a workplace

 // restaurant guest tracker
 let restaurant = {